petecheslock/openai-playground/audio-to-srt/README.md

 - `temperature`: The temperature parameter for the AI model.
 - `system_prompt`: The system prompt for the AI model.
 This is read from the 'prompt.txt' file.
 - `audio_file`: The audio file to transcribe.
-- `original_transcript_file_name`: The name of the file to write the original transcription to.
-- `corrected_transcript_file_name`: The name of the file to write the corrected transcription to.

 These parameters should be passed to the `generate_corrected_transcript` function.